-Turing has long been an intellectual hero of mine, but I never until recently was convinced by the claims to moral heroism personified by Benedict Cumberbatch or typified by this recent coverage in The Guardian of a new book by Simon Goldhill:
+Turing has long been an obvious intellectual hero of mine, but I until recently I was never convinced by the claims to moral heroism personified by Benedict Cumberbatch or typified by this recent coverage in The Guardian of a new book by Simon Goldhill:

 Turing gained a “political strength and a political clarity” from his time at King’s.
 “He was somebody who was capable of standing up for himself as a gay man.
 He thought it was important not to lie, not to conceal, but to say: ‘This is who I am.
 I think you should be able to deal with this.’
 He got that confidence from King’s.
 Guardian 8 Mar 2025